-Because Azure VMs can move between physical hosts, the failure of a physical host causes only a short outage to the affected node.
-The node VM will automatically restart on another physical host.
+Because EC2 instances can move between physical hosts, a failure of a physical host causes only a short outage for the affected node.
+The node instance will automatically restart on another physical host.
 This significantly reduces the risk of double failures.